navikt/kafka-adminrest/README.md

 - List of brokers in kafka cluster and their configuration (Broker API)
 - List of all Access Control Lists in kafka cluster (ACL API)
 - List of all kafka groups and their members (Group API)
-- Topic creation and deletion with automatic handling of groups and acl.
-Also add/remove of group members (Topic API)
+- Topic creation and deletion with automatic handling of groups and access control lists.
+Each topic supports add/remove of group members and list/update topic configuration (Topic API)

 Please refer to [KafkaPlainSaslServer2AD](https://github.com/navikt/KafkaPlainSaslServer2AD) for customization of Kafka security using LDAP groups for authorization.

 ## Tools
 - Kotlin